jmcabreira-zz/Data-Science-Coursework-Projects/README.md

 Thereafter, I won a scholarship that allowed me to study at the University of Toronto in Canada.
 After this experience, I was given the opportunity to work with electrical projects and project management in a small company in Rio de Janeiro, Brazil.
 My third working contract involved tasks related to the project management of two electrical substation construction projects in a multinational company.

-Right now, I’m currently working on projects related to machine learning and data science which includes sentiment analysis, sales prediction and load forecast using deep learning.
+Right now, I'm currently working for a company specialized on Artificial Intelligence (AI) and High Technology.
+I am also working as a Data Science Instructor for a famous DS platform.